ajanthan-k/Reduced-RISC-V-Pipelined/personal statements/Clifford.md

 As I worked on the control unit and was fairly involved in other components, I gained a deeper understanding of the different functions and the overall relationship between each component in the processor.
 I also better understood how memory works in the lower levels of a RISC-V processor.
 Moreover, as this is the first time I ever used SystemVerilog and GitHub in a collaborative project, I not only gained some level of competency in the HDL, but also learnt how to better allocate work between each member and improve the efficiency of collaborative efforts while working on the same problem.

 If we were to work on this project again, we would test each stage or section of the processor individually before debugging the whole CPU after all components were written.
 Additionally, pull requests would be enforced on GitHub, and having multiple people work on the same branch simultaneously would be discouraged.
+Finally, co-author commits should be used more often to more accurately represent contributions in commit history.